MaddyGuthridge/Universal-Controller-Script/docs/contributing/README.md

 # Contributing

-Note that documentation is only of overarching designs and how-tos.
+Note that this documentation is only of overarching designs and how-tos.
 Code in the project is documented using docstring, and will be displayed inline by most code editors.

 ## Getting Started